SimuWIT Spotlight featuring Katie Lally, Women-Owned STEM Businesses

+Since 2021, SimuTech Group has upped their bold commitment to breaking barriers for women in STEM.
 SimuTech Group is an organization that strongly values and appreciates the voices of our people and every diverse point of view.
 We believe it is important to open the dialogue and have conversations about diversity, inclusion, and equal opportunity so we can grow together and have a clearer picture of success.

 The SimuWIT mission is to inspire, empower, and promote women to stand up and stand out in this incredible industry.
 We choose to take the lead and be an example, we strive to make an impact, we aspire to be a voice to influence and enable women everywhere.